sanuvarghese/EGMDQM_HLT_eff/README.md

 `plot_all.py` calculates the filter wise efficiency and plots them overlaying them in a single plot.

 `plot_each_filter.py` does the same but creates individual filter png files.

+`generate_html_index.py ` regenerates the hltml index files so that the website shows the correct modified file size and time for the images.

 ## Setting up Cron Jobs.